Our tactile system allows us to understand:

 - Sitting very close to others

-- Squeezing, touching, grabbing items (even dangerous ones like wana)
+- Squeezing, touching, grabbing items (even dangerous ones like wana/sea urchins)

 What can I do?

-For hyosensitivity, we can try to FULFILL their sensory craving if it looks like it helps them to focus and participate.
+For hyposensitivity, we can try to fulfill their sensory craving if it looks like it helps them to focus and participate.

 - If you notice someone constantly hugging others, can you provide them something else that will give them that deep pressure sensation?

-Burying each other in the sand, doing cannon balls into the waves, laying on and practicing pushing up on the surf board
+Try burying each other in the sand, doing cannon balls into the waves, laying on and practicing pushing up on the surf board.

 - If you see someone playing with potentially dangerous objects (hitting sticks together, throwing coral, reaching for wana)